awslabs/aws-postgresql-jdbc/README.md

 }
 ```
 ### Using the AWS JDBC Driver for PostgreSQL
-As a drop-in compatible, usage of the AWS JDBC Driver for PostgreSQL is identical to the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
+The AWS JDBC Driver for MySQL is drop-in compatible, so usage is identical to the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
 The sections below highlight usage specific to failover.

 #### Driver Name
-The driver name to use is: ```software.aws.rds.jdbc.postgresql.Driver```.
-This will be needed when loading the driver explicitly to the driver manager.
+Use the driver name: ```software.aws.rds.jdbc.postgresql.Driver```.
+You will need this name when loading the driver explicitly to the driver manager.

 #### Driver Protocol
 Currently, the driver only supports the following protocol for the connection string: